The key ingredient for great social media marketing? A great social media marketing strategy.

-- Athletes might be on Instagram while they are cooling down after their morning or evening workouts.
+Athletes might be on Instagram while cooling down after their morning or evening workouts.

-- People who love to travel might be more active on social media during the weekends when they are planning for their next trip (or during their work breaks when they are dreaming about their next trip).
+People who love to travel might be more active on social media during the weekends when planning their next trip (or during their work breaks, dreaming about their next trip).

-- Mothers of babies might be scrolling through social media when they are breastfeeding in the middle of the night.
+Mothers of babies might be scrolling through social media when breastfeeding in the middle of the night.

-You might have inferred from these few examples that there might not be a universal best time to post.
-It really depends on your audience.
-So for this step, focus on the general behavior patterns of your target audience.
+You might have inferred from these few examples that there might not be a universal best time to post — but it depends on your audience.
+So, for this step, start by focusing on the general behavior patterns of your target audience.

 When you have created your social media marketing strategy, you can find your brand’s best time to post through experimentation.

 Now it’s time to execute — and analyze